New Mexico’s Solo and Small Practice Legal Incubator

-ECL is a 24-month program that provides extensive training in both the practice of law and how to run a law practice as a successful business.
-In addition to training, ECL will provide participating attorneys with subsidized office space, use of office equipment, and many other benefits geared to assisting newer attorneys start their own solo and small firm practices.
+ECL is a 24-month program that provides training in both the practice of law and how to run a law practice as a successful business.
+In addition to training, ECL will provide participating attorneys with subsidized office space, use of office equipment, and many other benefits to assist newer attorneys start their own solo and small firm practices.

-ECL began operations in October 2016 and currently has two participating attorneys.
+ECL began operations in October 2016 and currently has six participating attorneys.

 Who is Eligible

 ECL has space for a maximum of six participating attorneys with 0-5 years of work experience who are passionate about starting their own solo or small firm practice and serving the legal needs of middle-income New Mexicans.
 Participants must be licensed to practice law in New Mexico at the time they enter the program.

 How to Apply